sodalabsab/scalingcloud/lab3/Readme.md

 - **load.js**: K6 script for load testing the containerApp.

 ### Prerequisites
-- Setup 2 from the readme at the root of to reposiroty must have been done and verified
+- Setup 2 from the readme at the root of the repository must have been done and verified
 - [K6](https://k6.io/) must be installed for running load tests.
 Follow the instructions on the K6 website to install it.
 - **Completed Lab 1**: You need the source code and knowledge from Lab 1.